muescha/emy/demos/notes/readme.txt

-Demo of using localStorage & custom theme
+Demo of an offline capable app using localStorage & custom theme with Emy library